AdaCore/gnatstudio/docs/users_guide/editing.rst

 If you press :guilabel:`Cancel` instead of :guilabel:`Save`, nothing is saved and the action that displayed this dialog is also canceled.
-Such actions can be, for example, starting a compilation command, a VCS operation, or quitting GPS with unsaved files.
+Such actions can be, for example, starting a compilation command, a VCS operation, or quitting GNAT Studio with unsaved files.

 Printing Files
 ==============

-GPS lets you configure how printing is performed, via its :guilabel:`External Commands/Print command` preference.
+GNAT Studio lets you configure how printing is performed, via its :guilabel:`External Commands/Print command` preference.

 This program is required for Unix systems, and is set to :program:`lp`